Sean-w94/atmos/article/article.md

 important.

 We hadn't heard of Riot.js before starting this project, but it was a breeze to work with.
-We think reasons for this include Riot's small API ideology, single-minded purpose, and concepts that parallel pre-existing paradigms without wrapping abstractions in esoteric language (transclusion, anyone?).
+We think reasons for this include Riot's small API ideology, single-minded purpose and concepts that parallel pre-existing paradigms without wrapping abstractions in esoteric language (transclusion, anyone?).